-Environmental Militarian Manager Lasstian Institutional Re sponsibility Issue/Attributes Mitigation Measures Location Implementation Supervision The contractor will clear all the debris material at site, temporary structures; dispose all garbage, night soils and Petroleum Oil & Lubricants (POL) waste as per Comprehensive Waste Management Plan and as approved by the Engineer (PMC).
+Environmental Mitigation Massures Location Institutional Re esponsibility Issue/Attributes Mitigation Measures Location Implementation Supervision Clean-up Operations, construction.To ensure safe construction in the temporary accesses during construction, lighting devices and safety signal devices will be installed.Traffic rules and regulations will be strictly adhered to.Road safety education will be imparted to drivers running construction vehicles.Adequate signage, barriers and persons with flags during Construction zones, Camp and other allied sites After Contractor PMC/ PIU-UPPWD Restoration and Rehabilitation The cleanup and restoration operations are to be implemented by the Contractor prior to demobilization.
+The contractor will clear all the debris material at site, temporary structures; dispose all garbage, night soils and Petroleum Oil &amp; Lubricants (POL) waste as per Comprehensive Waste Management Plan and as approved by the Engineer (PMC).
 All disposal pits or trenches will be filled in and effectively sealed off.
 Residual topsoil, if any will be distributed on adjoining/ proximate barren land or areas identified by the PMC in a layer of thickness of 75 mm-150 mm.
 All construction zones including river-beds, culverts, road-side areas, camps, hot mix plant sites, crushers, batching plant sites and any other area used/affected by the project will be left clean and tidy, at the contractor's expense, to the entire satisfaction of the Engineer (PMC).
+Completion of Construction and before demobilization of Construction Team Chance finding of Archaeological/historical Properties • All fossils, coins, articles of value of antiquity, structures and other remains of archaeological interests discovered on the site shall be the property of the Government and shall be dealt with as per permissions of the relevant legislation.
+Contractor PMC/PIU-UPPWD

-Construction Team Operation Phase Monitoring of Operation Performance The PIU-UPPWD will monitor the operational performance of the various mitigation/enhancement measures carried out as a part of the project.
+Environmental Mitigation Measures Location Institutional Re esponsibility Issue/Attributes Location Implementation Supervision The Contractor shall take reasonable precautions to prevent his workmen or any other persons from removing and damaging such articles or things.
+The Contractor will immediately stop the work at site upon discovery of such articles or things or archaeological importance during construction.
+The Contractor shall, immediately upon discovery thereof and before removal, acquaint the Engineer of such discovery and carry out the Engineer's instructions for dealing with the same.
+The Engineer/PWD will seek direction from the respective Archaeology Department before instructing the Contractor to recommend the work in the site.
+Operation Phase Monitoring of Operation Performance The PIU-UPPWD will monitor the operational performance of the various mitigation/enhancement measures carried out as a part of the project.
 The indicators selected for monitoring include the survival rate of trees; utility of enhancement provision for relocated utilities, hand pumps and other relocated structures if any; status of rehabilitation of borrow areas etc. Throughout the project stretch Maintenance of Drainage PIU-UPPWD will ensure that all drains (side drains, cross drains etc.) are periodically cleared especially before monsoon season to facilitate the quick passage of rainwater and avoid flooding.
 PIU-UPPWD will ensure that all the sediment and oil and grease traps set up at the water bodies are cleared once in every three months.
-Throughout the project Stretch Contractor till Defect liability period, then PIU-UPPWD PIU, UPPWD Pollution Monitoring The periodic monitoring of the ambient air quality, noise level, water (both ground and surface water) quality, soil pollution/ contamination in the selected locations as suggested in environmental monitoring plan will be the responsibility of Contractor.
-PIU-UPPWD will appoint MOEFCC/UPPCB approved pollution monitoring agency/Laboratory for this purpose.
-Especially major settlement areas PIU, UPPWD PIU, UPPWD
+Stretch Contractor till Defect liability period, then PIU-UPPWD PIU, UPPWD Pollution Monitoring The periodic monitoring of the ambient air quality, noise level, water (both ground and surface water) quality, soil pollution/ contamination in the selected locations as suggested in environmental monitoring plan will be the responsibility of Contractor.
+PIU-UPPWD will appoint MOEFCC/UPPCB/NABL approved Especially major settlement areas PIU, UPPWD PIU, UPPWD